UndeadZeratul/uzHDAddon/filter/doom.id/README.md

 ##### Pistol Zombieman
 _Requires [HDest Re-Enforcements](https://github.com/FDAapproved/HDest-Re-Enforcements)_

-The Pistol Zombieman has been replaced with a UAC Office employee, tweaked .
+The Pistol Zombieman has been replaced with a UAC Office employee, tweaked a bit to match the spooky vibes of the rest of the zombie variants.

 ![pistol-zombieman](../../screenshots/pistol-zombieman.png)
 _Credits: Solmyr, Scalliano, Ghostbusters Doom Team, id Software_